moj-analytical-services/user-guidance/source/documentation/tools/index.md

 ## R Packages

-The following R packages are maintained the AP community
+The following R packages are maintained by the AP community

 ### [dbtools](https://github.com/moj-analytical-services/dbtools)
 Allows you to access Athena databases from the Analytical Platform using a [reticulate](https://rstudio.github.io/reticulate/articles/package.html) wrapper around pydbtools.